FrodeRanders/muprocessmanager/README.md

 A key concern has been to provide a relatively simple abstraction over the Saga pattern.
 This library hides details from the utilizing application.

-### Improvements
 A key insight from developing this library is that the hard problem is reasoning around the fail states.
 The Saga pattern only offer so much and in the end you need to understand how the fail states affect your business application.
 Of course you need to understand that in a globally (distributed) transaction environment as well, but that environment makes it easier to reason about.

-An imminent improvement is to extract the handling of failure states, as handled in the background by the process manager, either by introducing a 'policy' concept or allowing the utilizing application to register handlers for the various fail states.
-The timing of the different moving parts of this mechanism is highly dependent on the business case and need to be available to the outside.

 ## Background
 [Hector Garcia-Molina and Kenneth Salem presented an article in 1987](https://pdfs.semanticscholar.org/1155/490b99d6a2501f7bf79e4456a5c6c2bc153a.pdf)